tshallenberger/superset-workspace/README.md

 # Superset Workspace

-A workspace for developing Apache Superset.
+A workspace for developing a separate fork of Apache Superset.

+## Bugs

+`superset-frontend` won't build with following enabled in Docker on a Macbook M3:

+`Rosetta for x86/amd64 emulation on Apple Silicon`

 ## Setup

-Open workspace in VS Code, then select `Open in container`
+Open workspace in VS Code, then select `Dev Containers: Rebuild and Reopen in container`

+This should spin up a docker-compose project called `superset_workspace` with child containers: `app`, `db` `redis`

 Once the container is built, follow these steps to pull/build Superset: